mautic/user-documentation/docs/themes/manage_themes.rst

 .. vale on

 Themes control the look and feel of the Mautic Landing Pages, Emails, Forms and Message screens.

 A basic Mautic installation comes pre-packaged with a number of Themes for you to use 'as-is' or adapt to suit specific projects.

 It's also possible to :xref:`create a Theme` for Mautic from scratch.

 Access the Theme Manager via the Admin Menu.
-Click the cog icon in the top right corner to open it and select the Theme menu item.
+Click the list settings icon in the top right corner to open it and select the Theme menu item.

 The Themes section displays the list of Themes with the following details: